Me at the Cafe Paradiso in Haight-Ashbury, 1994

 - BS in journalism 1991 at University of Kansas, Lawrence.

-- Website journalist for dance in the Kansas City area since 1996
+- Website journalist and open calendar for dance in the Kansas City area since 1996

 Current projects and work: